hyperioxx/frontman/README.md

 ## Managing Backend Services
 Frontman uses various storage systems to manage backend service configurations.
 Backend services are represented as JSON objects and stored in a data storage system.
 Here's an example of a backend service configuration:

-**Note:** *The loadBalancerPolicy configuration option is currently not active, but the option exists for future implementation of load balancing policies.*

 ```json
 {